Sprunkles137/exp-retrieval/README.md

 ## Changelog
 ### Version 1.1
-The retrieval location is now based on the last safe spot you were standing before you died, up to ten seconds ago.
+The sprout is now based on the last safe spot you were standing before you died, up to ten seconds ago.
 Unsafe locations are marked as follows: being in lava, or above air.
+It will still appear at your location if no safe location could be found, however.

 ### Version 1.0
 Initial release.
-The retrieval location appears where the player died.
-Interacting with the small grass will grant all experience back.
-Dying again will lose all prior EXP and cause it to spawn at a new location.
+The sprout appears at the location where a player died.
+Interacting with the sprout will grant all experience back.
+Dying again will lose all prior EXP and cause the sprout to spawn at a new location.